Rogo Darius

 This is not my real name; I use an alias online to protect my identity.

-I am a senior software developer working for an asset-manager/fund-investor management company in the UK.
-Out of the office, I am a game developer, a hobby I've pursued for over 24 years now.
+Hi, I'm Rogo Darius, I'm a senior software developer working for a global asset-manager/fund-investor management company in the UK.
+Out of the office I'm a game developer, a hobby I've pursued for 25+ years.

 About me

-I have 9+ years experience of Java based fullstack enterprise development enriched with a variety of infrastructure (CI/CD) scripting, automation testing and front-end library applications.
+I have 9+ years of Java+Javascript fullstack development experience with a variety of infrastructure (CI/CD) scripting, automation testing and front-end library implementations along the way.

 My focus